 Grants for faculty to explore or advance collaboration with international partners

-The international collaboration grant, a new funding program starting fall 2021, supports faculty travel (individuals and groups) to advance IU’s partnerships with international institutions of higher education.
+The international collaboration grant supports faculty travel (individuals and groups) to advance IU’s partnerships with international institutions of higher education.
 Awards are limited and, therefore, may be competitive.

 The International Collaboration Grant has two tiers: